slie07/legacy-code-denver/README.md

 ### There Is No "I" in UI...ummm, Nevermind

-1. The text is incredibly small on the Event Details screen.
+1. The input label text is incredibly small on the Event Details screen.
 Please make it bigger.
-Bonus points if you can make it even bigger for mobile.
+Bonus points if you can make the right size for mobile.
 2. The rows on the Event Review page are pretty squished.
 Make them a consistent height, and improve their appearance as you see fit.
 3. The input field for the "Event Location" screen is in the wrong place.
 Try to move it down *below* the map.
 4. The date/time bar on the "Event Times" screen should be fixed at the top of the screen.
 Please shift the calendar so it is neither above nor behind it.

 **HARD**

-3. The Event Times screen on Mobile looks like a lion ate a zebra and threw it back up.
+3. The Event Times screen on some mobile screens looks like a lion ate a zebra and threw it back up.
 Please untangle this mess.

-**INCREDIBLY HARD**

-The issues below are only reproducible on small phone screens on certain browsers.
-In order to reach the server, though, you need to run your server with IP address, not `localhost`.

-2. There is a random modal on some devices on the Event Details screen.
-We should probably get rid of that.
-3. There is a similar problem on the Event Guests screen.

 ### The Code We Deserve, but Not the Code We Need